ibm-cloud-docs/databases-for-redis/learn-v8-features.md

 ### RediSearch
 {: #redisearch}

 RediSearch is a query and indexing engine for Redis that provides full‑text search, secondary indexing, aggregations, and support for vector similarity search.
-RediSearch indexes Redis data (foe example, hashes and JSON) and enables powerful queries with scoring, filtering, and highlighting.
+RediSearch indexes Redis data (for example, hashes and JSON) and enables powerful queries with scoring, filtering, and highlighting.

 The key capabilities of RediSearch are as follows: